-Filter Integrity Testing and Process Application
+Types of Filter Integrity Testing

-The performance of any sterilizing filter directly associates with the retention of bacteria sized below 0.22 µm.
-Therefore, filters of different sizes are used in sequence to reduce the load on a single small-sized filter.
 The first filter has a 0.45 µm size followed by 0.22 µm.
-Afterward, they get sterilized with steam for another batch process, read about steam sterilization.
-These filters require filter integrity testing both before and after use if tested non-destructive.
+Later, they get sterilized with steam for another batch process.
+These filters require filter integrity testing both before and after use if tested non-destructively.

-- New Filter
+- New Filters

-- Filters that requires re-use
+- Filters that require re-use

-In the first case, filter manufacturers themselves perform the testing along with proper certificates and documentation.
-Hence, not mandatory for drug makers, yet it is better to conduct testing prior to application.
-Meanwhile, the second case often requires testing to check the intactness of the pore size of the membrane.
-Testing the differential pressure, a means by which one can assure the integrity of the filter.
-Agar plates often help to re-check that no bacteria crossed the 0.22 µm filter.
+Meanwhile, the second case often requires testing to check how intact the pore size of the membrane is.
+Testing the differential pressure helps to assure the integrity of the filter.
+Agar plates re-check that no bacteria crossed the 0.22 µm filter.

 Classification of Filter Integrity Testing